docarray/docarray/docs/how_to/multimodal_training_and_serving.md

         return masked_output.sum(dim=1) / attention_mask.sum(-1, keepdim=True)
 ```

-The `TextEncoder` takes a `DocArray` of `Text`s as input, and returns an embedding `TorchTensor` as output.
+The `TextEncoder` takes a `DocList` of `Text`s as input, and returns an embedding `TorchTensor` as output.
-`DocArray` can be seen as a list of `Text` documents, and the encoder will treat it as one batch.
+`DocList` can be seen as a list of `Text` documents, and the encoder will treat it as one batch.

 ```python